macleginn/bivaltyp/content/languages/descriptions/Dargwa_Kaytag.md

 ![G.A.'s photo]({{ site_url_j }}/images/Authier.jpg "G.A.'s photo")
 ![U.G.'s photo]({{ site_url_j }}/images/Gasanova.jpg "U.G.'s photo")

 The data were collected in 2023 using the Russian version of the questionnaire.
 The data have been provided by Uzlipat Gasanova.
+Gasangusen Sulaibanov ([Academia.edu profile](https://independent.academia.edu/GasangusenSulaibanov)) has greatly contributed to the interlinearization of the data.

 ## How to cite